alexdiwa/fun-pass-gen/README.md

 ### Design & Planning ###

-Please find comprehensive documentation of our design and planning process, considerations and challenges.
+Please find comprehensive documentation of our design and planning process, considerations and challenges below.

 #### Brainstorming ####